nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The *RECIPE_NUMBER* refers to the index number shown in the displayed recipe book
 - The *RECIPE_NUMBER* must be a positive integer starting from 1 and must exist in the recipe book

-Expected outcome: You should see an updated list of recipes with the recipe at the specified index removed.

 Examples:

 Our initial recipe book:

 <img src="images/UiInWindows.png" width=500 height=400>

-- `delete 1` will change the recipe book to:
+- `delete 1` will result in a recipe book as shown below:

 <img src="images/DeleteResult1.png" width=500 height=400>

-- `delete 2` is invalid as there is only 1 recipe in the recipe book for now and you will see an error message like the one in the picture shown below:
+- `delete 2` is invalid.
+When there is currently only one recipe in the recipe book, you will see an error message as shown below:

 <img src="images/DeleteResult2.png" width=500 height=400>